WW blog: How to get your chocolate fix this Easter (plus a carrot cake recipe for 6 SmartPoints)

 And don’t forget, if you do go off track this Easter, the best thing to do is to draw a line under it and move on.
 Start afresh the next day.
 Prep your meals, hydrate, schedule in some exercise and stick to your SmartPoints allowance.

-Carrot Cake Baked Oat Muffins Recipe (6 SmartPoints)
+Carrot Cake Baked Oat Muffins Recipe (6 SmartPoints on Blue)

 Maybe there’s such a thing as too much chocolate at Easter?
 I love my baked oats any time of the year, but last Easter I really enjoyed making this carrot cake version of my usual baked oats recipe.
 I’ll definitely be making them again this year, and here’s the recipe in case you want to as well.